M-Attiyah/frontend-notes/html/getting-started-with-HTML.md

 3. An attribute value, wrapped with opening and closing quote marks.

 ## Boolean attributes
-Boolean attribute is an attribute without values.
-Boolean attributes can only have one value, which is generally the same as the attribute name.
+Boolean attribute is an attribute without values. it can only have one value, which is generally the same as the attribute name.

 `<input type="text" disabled="disabled" />`, This is the full one